-Applications must be submitted before April 16, 2017 and will be accepted on a first-come, first-served basis.
+Applications must be submitted on or before April 1, 2023 and will be accepted on a first-come, first-served basis.
 Applications must be accompanied by a $500 deposit.
-If a student is not accepted, his or her deposit will be refunded.
-The deposit will not be refunded if the student is accepted into the Program and does not attend for any reason.
+If a student is not accepted, this deposit will be refunded.
+The deposit will not be refunded if the student is accepted into the Program and does not attend for any reason (unless canceled due to the worldwide pandemic).
 Checks should be made payable to the University of Oklahoma.

-The balance of all costs (minus the $500 deposit) will be billed to each student in May 2017.
-Please access the OU Bursar's website at https://www.ou.edu/bursar.html for all applicable payment deadlines.
+The balance of all costs (minus the $500 deposit) will be billed to each student in May 2023.
+Please access the OU Bursar's website for all applicable payment deadlines.

-Brasenose College will allocate rooms for students on June 1, 2017.
-Students withdrawing from the Program after June 1, 2017 will be charged a cancellation fee of $5,000.
+Trinity College will allocate rooms for students on June 1, 2023 (tentative).
+Students withdrawing from the Program after June 1, 2023 will be charged a cancelation fee of $5,000.